I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 }

-For now, you do not need to understand this code.
-We see that there are 3 methods defined in the Test class:
+For now, you do not need to understand this bytecode in detail.
+On a high level, we see that there are 3 methods defined in the Test class:

-• main: We see some invokevirtual for println, an invokestatic for test, and a goto 10 for the loop backedge.
+• main: We see some invokevirtual for println, an invokestatic for test, and a goto 10 at byte index 28 for the loop backedge.

-• test: The two int arguments are put into registers 0 and 1.
-The iload_0 and iload_1 take those arguments from the registers, and push them onto the stack. iadd takes the two values from the stack, and puts their addition back on the stack. ireturn pops that value off the stack again, and returns it.
+• test: The two int arguments are put into locals 0 and 1.
+The iload_0 and iload_1 take those arguments from the locals, and push them onto the stack. iadd takes the two values from the stack, and puts their addition back on the stack. ireturn pops that value off the stack again, and returns it.

 If you are interested to learn more about Java Bytecode: